dlang/DIPs/DIPs/DIP1xxx-RC.md

 ## Rationale

 Named arguments are a fairly popular language feature from dynamic languages which has been very highly requested on D's NewsGroup.
-It is available in Objective-C so it is also compatibility issue not just an enhancement for D.
+During the period of 2018 saw four threads related to named arguments with one being not small in size [1](https://forum.dlang.org/post/hckwmgnobondvdmnjzxr@forum.dlang.org).
+Objective-C uses named parameters quite heavily so it potentially can be used as a compatibility feature not just as an enhancement for D.

-Unlike other languages however, this DIP does not aid in having all or even most arguments to be in _any_ order.
+One of the key features that have been requested [1](https://forum.dlang.org/post/eefptgwdqhsbxjqjjmpy@forum.dlang.org), [2](https://forum.dlang.org/post/mp9l9m$1cjt$2@digitalmars.com) and disliked is having arguments passed in any order [1](https://forum.dlang.org/post/bqyzgobnvrtrapcawguw@forum.dlang.org), [2](https://forum.dlang.org/post/m1h8if$223r$1@digitalmars.com).
+Unlike other languages, this DIP does not aid in having arguments in any order.
 The majority of arguments should remain ordered; this aids in readability and tooling.
-This removes a lot of potential problems which has been discussed and highly disliked within the D community about this concept.

-As a D only feature, it gives us more ways to describe interfaces in their usage but not what happens inside them.
-The decision to focus upon publically accessible aspects of an API using named arguments instead of their internals is to help make code clearer with preference of decreasing the number of template initations.
-A great example of this is ``max(a : 1, b : 3)`` is not more readable or understandable than ``max(1, 3)``.
-But ``MyInputRange!(Foo).Type`` is better than ``ElementType!(MyInputRange!(Foo))`` and describes that much more clearer that the type of the input range is clearly owned by ``MyInputRange`` not the mythical ``ElementType`` template.
+This DIP expands upon D's meta-programming features and extends the new feature proposal into function arguments for consistency.
+It should only be used within ``extern(D)`` code for the purposes of enhancing the interfaces into symbols and types.
+Without altering the internal logic itself.

+To demonstrate this let's assume we have a function called max that has the prototype ``int max(int a, int b)``.
+You would normally call it like ``max(1, 2)``.
+But if we were to convert it to use named parameters ``int max(<int a, int b>)`` and then call it via ``max(a: 1, b: 2)`` it would not be more readable or usable.
+Instead, the purpose of this DIP is to remove boilerplate code.
+An example of this is input ranges with the template ``ElementType``.

 ## Description

-This DIP adds a second kind of argument/parameter, named.
-Alternative names is ordered and unordered arguments.
-Ordered arguments is the current arrangement requiring that all argument be passed in the same order of the parameters defining them.
-But with unordered arguments, they can appear in any order or if specified to be optional at the parameter side, not at all.
+This DIP proposes a second parameter type for use by template and function arguments.
+This second type is a named variant that does not affect overload resolution.
+Instead, it provides an optional set of named parameters that can be passed and then retrieved from a type when used as a template argument.

-Named arguments are not affected by the passing of unnamed arguments.
-It does not matter where they go.
-So ``func(1, 2, o:true)`` is the same as ``func(1, o:true, 2)`` or ``func(o:true, 1, 2)``.
+When using a named parameter they must be passed in the same order relative to other named arguments but may exist in any order relative to unnamed arguments.
+For the prototype ``void func(int a, int b, <bool o=false>)`` the function calls ``func(1, 2, o:true)`` is the same as ``func(1, o:true, 2)`` or ``func(o:true, 1, 2)``.

-At the template side, if it is not a function and the template parameters does not have any unnamed parameters you may omit the curved brackets.
-So ``struct Foo(<T>) {}`` is equivalent to ``struct Foo<T> {}``.
+In this proposal triangle brackets are used to donate the naming of parameters.
+They only exist on the declaration side and if there is only named parameters when used with a struct, class or union the curved brackets may be omitted.
+This has the intended side effect of encouraging types to be accessible outside of the type being initiated i.e. ``struct Foo<T> {}`` allows for ``T`` to be retrieved via ``Foo!(T: int).T``.

-If a named argument does not have a default value, it must be assigned or it is an error.
+If a named parameter does not have a default value, it must have an argument giving it a value, making it non-optional.
+The values on named parameters at the declaration point must not refer to each other but may do so using existing rules against unnamed parameters.
-Named arguments can be in any order, they cannot have values depending on each other, default or otherwise.

 To get a tuple of all named parameter names for (template instances or non-templated) functions, the trait ``__traits(getNamedParameters, T)`` can be used.

-Named arguments may be specified on structs, classes, unions, template blocks and mixin templates.
+Named arguments may be specified on structs, classes, unions, template blocks, and mixin templates.
 As well as functions and methods.
 When used with structs, classes, unions or template blocks named arguments may be accessed by their identifier.
-E.g.
+I.e.

 ```D
 struct MyWorld<string Name> {